Over the holidays, Carolina Public Press is sharing some of our top reads. This story was originally published on June 17, 2019.

 Once law enforcement arrests a rape suspect in North Carolina, the wait only begins for both the rape survivor and the accused.

-Resolution of the charges typically takes more than a year, Carolina Public Press found this month in a statewide analysis of court data, with some cases taking much longer.
+Resolution of the charges typically takes more than a year, Carolina Public Press found in June in a statewide analysis of court data, with some cases taking much longer.

 The average sexual assault case that remained open and was included in the analysis had been open for 900 days, or about 2 ½ years.
 But some cases have been open for longer than 4 1/2 years after an arrest, which was the most the data available could show.